 - Dice: All dice used in Warhammer 40k are a six-sided dice.
 If a rule needs you to role a D3 then simply roll a D6 and half number (rounding up) to get your result.

 - Rerolls: Some rules allow you to reroll dice.
 You can not reroll a dice more than once.
 Rerolls are applied before any modifiers.

 - Roll-Offs: Sometimes a rule will require players to roll one D6 each, with the winner being whoever rolled the highest.
 Roll-Offs are not allowed to be re-rolled unless there is a tie.

 - Sequencing: Sometimes there will be two or more rules that should be applied at the same time.
 If this happens during battle, the player whose turn it is gets to decide the order.
 If this happens at the start or the end of a battle round, the players must roll-off to see who decides.

 Phew, that’s a lot!
-But they are called Core Concepts for a reason.
-Not too complicated but understanding these will make understanding the more complicated rules so much easier.
+But they are called Core Concepts for a reason, and understanding these will make it easier to comprehend the more complicated rules.

 Mustering your army in Warhammer 40k 10th Edition step by step